kubedb/website/content/docs/platform/v2026.3.30/guides/database-management/repository.md

 # Repository

-This guide explains how to view and create **Repository** resources using the AppsCode console.
+This guide explains how to view and create **Repository** resources using the platform console.
 A Repository is the logical backup repository that stores individual snapshots of a database within a BackupStorage backend.
 It acts as the bridge between BackupConfigurations and the actual cloud storage.

 ---